kilnfi/solhint-rules/README.md

 This rule ensures that the content before the `pragma solidity` directive is equal to a configurable value.

 `--fix` can be used to automatically set the header to the right value.

+## kiln-rules/variables-naming

+This rule adds variables naming restrictions:

+- The variables declared inside a function are prefixed with an underscore `_`.
+- The storage variables (non-constant & non-immutable) are prefixed with a dollar sign `$`.
+- The struct fields cannot be prefixed with a dollar sign `$` or an underscore `_`.
+- The declaration of the unstructured storage pointer must be named `$`